Dave Gillespie (Australian footballer): Carlton (VFL)

 He made his debut at the age of 19 for Carlton in the match against Fitzroy on 18 May 1907.
 In the next match, against South Melbourne on 25 May 1907 he broke a collar-bone, and did not play again that year.

-He played three more senior matches for Carlton — in June and July 1908.
+He played three more senior matches for Carlton – in June and July 1908.

 Brunswick (VFA)

 On 28 April 1909 he was cleared from Carlton to Brunswick.
 He went on to play at least 90 games for Brunswick over seven seasons (1909-1915).
 He was elected vice-captain of the Brunswick team in 1915.

 His second last match for Brunswick was against Port Melbourne on 22 May 1915, when he was badly injured; and, at the time, it was supposed that he would not play again in that season.

-He did return, however, and played his last match (at full-back) in the VFA Grand Final against North Melbourne on 7 August 1915 — when he was brought from his Army training camp to play for Brunswick in place of ex-Coburg footballer Robert Leslie "Les" Broom (1892-1915), who had been playing at full-back in Gillespie's stead once Gillespie had enlisted in July 1915.
+He did return, however, and played his last match (at full-back) in the VFA Grand Final against North Melbourne on 7 August 1915 – when he was brought from his Army training camp to play for Brunswick in place of ex-Coburg footballer Robert Leslie "Les" Broom (1892-1915), who had been playing at full-back in Gillespie's stead once Gillespie had enlisted in July 1915.

 Military service

 Serving as a constable in the Victorian Police force (he joined the force in 1909), he enlisted in the First AIF on 8 July 1915, and served overseas in the 59th Australian Infantry Battalion.

-Death

 He was wounded, in action, when hit in the spine by shrapnel at Armentières in France on 19 July 1916.

-"Reports of the time indicate that the outstanding sportsman was "unable to move" from the time he was wounded and it now [viz., 2002] seems likely that he was left a quadraplegic or, at best a paraplegic." — Main & Allen (2002), p.74.
+"Reports of the time indicate that the outstanding sportsman was "unable to move" from the time he was wounded and it now [viz., 2002] seems likely that he was left a quadraplegic or, at best a paraplegic."
 He was repatriated to Australia on the HMAT Wiltshire. arriving at Melbourne on 31 December 1916.

+Death

-He died of peritonitis, resulting from his wounds, at the Caulfield Convalescent Hospital on 27 March 1917, and was buried with military honours at Coburg Pine Ridge Cemetery on 29 March 1917.
+Gillespie died of peritonitis, resulting from his wounds, at the Caulfield Convalescent Hospital on 27 March 1917, and was buried with military honours at Coburg Pine Ridge Cemetery on 29 March 1917.